-Learning the rules of EuroJackpot is easy but you should take a few minutes to familiarize yourself with them before playing your first ticket.
+Learning the rules of EuroJackpot is easy but you should take a few minutes to familiarise yourself with them before placing your first bet.
 Here are the most important things which you need to know about EuroJackpot which we will update whenever there are significant rules changes:

 If you are familiar with EuroMillions or the Powerball Lotto with uses two sets of drums then you will recognize the EuroJackpot format.
 Simply select five regular numbers from 1 to 50 and then the 2 additional Euro numbers from 1 to 10.
 You are trying to predict as many numbers as possible and will win the jackpot if you get all 7 correctly but there are 11 tiers beneath the top prize also to be won.

 If you're not superstitious then you might be advised to choose your all of your EuroJackpot numbers over 31 rather than picking your regular lucky numbers.
 This is because most lottery players choose their winning numbers based on specific important dates so by selecting your winning numbers from the higher range you are less likely to share your prize if you win!